By Dr. Sylvain Ehrenfeld

 The dynamic force of globalization will continue to change our perceptions, as it reshapes our lives, the way we make a living and the way we relate.
 The changes are economic, technological, cultural, and political.
 Incidentally, Karl Marx, in the “Communist Manifesto,” predicted that the relentless search for markets will alter older social structures.
 As he put it “all that is solid will melt.”
 Some say it is a runaway world.
 To quote Ralph Waldo Emerson, commenting on the Industrial Revolution in his day, “things are in the saddle and ride mankind.”

 I will look at the economic impact of this story and the contentious issue of globalization in trade and its effects on the poor as well as the rich.

 The gap between rich and poor in the world is still very large.
-The bottom 2.5 billion ,40% of the worlds population live on less than $2 a day and receive only 5% of the worlds income.
+The bottom 2.5 billion, 40 percent of the world’s population, live on less than $2 a day and receive only 5 percent of the world’s income.

 There are still too many people who die because they are too poor to live.
 Can trade help?
 Aid and a fairer trading system are crucial.
 As we will see, it can be an enormous help to poor countries.
 It can start them on the first steps of the ladder of progress.
 Tremendous changes are also occurring in the richer countries.

 Let’s examine trade and globalization.
 Globalization, free trade, and outsourcing are very controversial issues.
 They have been much in the news but they have not been seriously discussed in the media.